European-Unified-ID/EUID-docs/docs/guides/integration-javascript-client-server.md

 </script>
 ```

-:::note
+:::info
 You need to consider how you pass the returned advertising token to SSPs.
-With some other approaches to client-side EUID implementation, such as using `Prebid.js` (see [EUID Integration Overview for Prebid.js](integration-prebid.md)), the implementation includes functions that manage passing the returned advertising token.
+With some other approaches to client-side EUID implementation, such as using `Prebid.js` (see [EUID Integration Overview for Prebid.js](integration-prebid.md)) or Google Ad Manager Secure Signals (see [Google Ad Manager Secure Signals Integration Guide](integration-google-ss.md)), the implementation includes functions that manage passing the returned advertising token.
 If you're using the SDK for JavaScript you'll need to manage this yourself.
 :::

 :::tip